What is the Federal TEACH Grant?

 - At UMBC this includes the following programs:

-- Undergraduate Pre-Education Certificate
+- Undergraduate Pre-Education Certificate (with associated major leading to a Bachelor’s degree)

 - Bachelor of Science: Middle Grades STEM